bhaveshpabnani/Bike_Sharing_Prediction/README.md

 # Objectives

-- Performe xploratory data analysis and visualize the data to understand the environmental and seasonal settings
+- Performe exploratory data analysis and visualize the data to understand the environmental and seasonal settings
 - Predict bike rental counts based on environmental and seasonal settings with the help of a machine learning algorithm

 ## Problem Statement